REV. MSGR. ALFONS SKONIECKI

 On the walls of the chapel, there are bas-reliefs depicting the saints: Wojciech, Stanisław Bishop, Jadwiga, Kazimierz, Andrzej Bobola, Jacek, Jan Kanty and Stanisław Kostka.
 Their author is Michał Paszyna.
 The artist gave St. Wojciech has the features of Cardinal.
 Stefan Wyszyński, and St. Stanisław the bishop features Archbishop.
 Józef Gawlina, the priest of the Polish community after World War II.

 The chapel was small - it was approx. 30 m², but it was an extremely important place for Poles.
-In it they celebrated Mass. bishops who participated in the deliberations of the Second Vatican Council.
+It is a place where Polish bishops celebrated daily Masses during the Second Vatican Council.

 It was then that a new painting of the Madonna of Częstochowa was placed, funded by John Paul II and painted by Anna Torwirdowa.
 In 1992, the current painting of Our Lady of Częstochowa, made in a mosaic by Vatican artists, was placed.
 The painting was blessed by John Paul II on September 28, 1992.

-The work started by Fr.
-Alfons Skoniecki, has become a permanent part of the history of St. Peter and in the history of our nation.
+The work started by Msgr.
+Alfons Skoniecki, has become a permanent part of the history of Our Lady of Częstochowa Church, Sts.
+Peter and Paul Church, St. Peter's Basilica, and in the history of both Poland and the United States.
 Therefore, this is a special reason for us to be proud of a person who grew out of our Masovian soil.
-After the death of Father Prelate, his friend, editor Zygmunt Stefanowicz, in the journal Nation Polski wrote, inter alia: "The activity of priest Skoniecki should be described and presented in detail to the new generation in full extent, because he has many examples, of which the Polish youth will be could use ".
-I am sure that it is not only Polish.
+After the death of Father Prelate, his friend, editor Zygmunt Stefanowicz, in the journal Nation Polski wrote, inter alia: "The activity of priest Skoniecki should be described and presented in detail to the new generation in full extent, because he has many examples, of which the Polish youth will be able to admire."